Nisho

-Bilquis Khanum, also known as Nisho (Urdu; نشو۔; born 1954) is a Pakistani film actress.
+Bilquis Khanum, (born 13 August 1954) also known as Nisho (Urdu; نشو۔) is a Pakistani film actress.
+She has worked in more than 150 feature films of Lollywood.

 Early life

-Bilquis Begum was born on 1954 in Gujrat, Punjab, Pakistan.
+Bilquis Begum was born in Gujrat, Punjab, Pakistan.
 She completed her studies from University of Punjab.

 Career

-In the beginning, Nisho did theatre at school.
+In the beginning, Nisho was in theatre at school.
 She made her big screen debut in the film Baazi in 1970.
 She moved to Karachi, she worked in Lollywood movies.
 She appeared in films Rangeela, Tiger Gang, Roop Behroop, Bazigar, Yaar Des Punjab Day, Yeh Aman.
 After the success of her movies she changed her name to Nisho.
 Later she appeared in films with Waheed Murad and Nadeem Baig.
-She also sang songs in movies written by her husband Tasleem Fazli, a celebrated poet.
+She also sang songs in movies written by her husband Tasleem Fazli, a poet.
 Nisho also appeared in movies Zalim Tay Mazloom, Namak Harram, Phool Meray Gulshan Ka and Neelaam.

 Personal life

-Nisho first married her class-fellow Anaam Rabbani, but later divorced him.
-Then she was married to songwriter and poet Tasleem Fazli.
-Nisho's husband died in August 17th, 1982.
-After his death, Nisho married director Jamal Pasha.
-She has two children actress Sahiba Afzal and singer Hamza Pasha.
+Nisho first married her class-fellow Inam Rabbani, but later divorced him.
+Then she was married to songwriter and poet Tasleem Fazli and they had a daughter name Ayesha Fazli who later married Ali Raza Khan son of actress Firdous Begum.
+Nisho's husband died on 17 August 1982.
+After his death, Nisho married captain Jamal Pasha and she has a son Hamza Pasha a singer.
+She has three children; including actress Sahiba.
 Nisho's daughter Sahiba is married to actor Afzal Khan.
+Ahsan Afzal Khan, who was her grandson, is an actor.